ibm-cloud-docs/netezza/webconsole/wp_pausreresume.md

 {: #pnr-console-pausing-ondemand}

 1. Go to **Administration > Workload patterns**.
-1. Click **Pause/resume**. **DRAFT COMMENT: from what I can see pause/resume is the default after clicking workload patterns.
-TBC.**
+1. Click **Pause/resume**.
-1. Type the name for your pause operation. **DRAFT COMMENT: is that really optional?**
+1. Type the name for your pause operation.
 1. Click **Pause** and **Confirm**.

 ## Initiating on demand resume
 {: #pnr-console-resuming-ondemand}

 1. Go to **Administration > Workload patterns**.
-1. Click **Pause/resume**. **DRAFT COMMENT: from what I can see pause/resume is the default after clicking workload patterns.
-TBC.**
+1. Click **Pause/resume**.
-1. Type the name for your resume operation. **DRAFT COMMENT: is that really optional?**
+1. Type the name for your resume operation.
 1. Click **Resume** and **Confirm**.

 ## Scheduling pause
 {: #pnr-console-pausing-scheduled}

 1. Go to **Administration > Workload patterns**.
-1. Click **Pause/resume**. **DRAFT COMMENT: from what I can see pause/resume is the default after clicking workload patterns.
-TBC.**
+1. Click **Pause/resume**.
-1. Type the name for your pause operation. **DRAFT COMMENT: is that really optional?**
+1. Type the name for your pause operation.
 1. Select the **Schedule for a later time** checkbox.
 1. Click the **Pause** radio button.
 1. Select the required parameters.